CMcFeaters/datalog_proto/README.md

 -timer tool for testing

 'basic_loader'
--this is the start of the data log loader, this will be the thing that pulls this massive DB into a bunch of little DBs
+-this is the start of the data log loader, this will be the thing that queries the DB and produces a manageable csv file

 'datalog_schema.sql'
--schema for the datalog
+-schema for the datalog, produced using mariadb sql with:
+"mysqldump -h yourhostnameorIP -u root -p --no-data dbname > datalog_schema.sql"